AGBarefoot/aside-newsletter/README.md

 # aside-newsletter
 ASIDE: newsletter about digital acessibility for people who study like a "ouliers".
-Cover of Special E-book to founders members.
+Special E-book to founders members.
 Newsletter starts in August.